fat-forensics/events/index.md

 developers -- to compose their own bespoke explainers.
 Additionally, we use these components to build popular and easy to use TIE algorithms as part of the API targeted at a lay audience.
-This modular software design is embodied in an open source Python package, which we released to improve and advance reproducibility of TIE algorithms and provide native access to their vital components.
+This modular software design is embodied in an open source Python package -- [`FAT Forensics`](https://fat-forensics.org/) -- which we released to improve and advance reproducibility of TIE algorithms and provide native access to their vital components.

-&nbsp;&nbsp;&nbsp;Academics can gain insights into experimenting with the algorithmic design and building blocks of state-of-the-art explainers -- a perspective that is uncommon among other educational resources in this space, which simply show how to apply such tools.
+&nbsp;&nbsp;&nbsp;By participating in this tutorial, academics can gain insights into experimenting with the algorithmic design and building blocks of state-of-the-art explainers -- a perspective that is uncommon among other educational resources in this space, which simply show how to apply such tools.
 Attendees from industry, on the other hand, can learn to build and tune bespoke explainers of black-box machine learning models and their predictions to meet their business needs, e.g., improve transparency of deployed predictive